Saeed Hajjarian

 Saeed Hajjarian Kashani (سعید حجاریان کاشانی, born 1954) is an Iranian reformist political strategist, journalist, pro-democracy activist and former intelligence officer.
 He was a member of Tehran's city council, and advisor to the president Mohammad Khatami.
 On 12 March 2000, he was shot in the face by an assailant and severely disabled, an act many Iranians believe was in retaliation for his help in uncovering the chain murders of several dissidents in Iran and his significant help to the Iranian reform movement in general, according to the BBC.

 Early life and education

 Hajjarian was born in Javadiyeh neighborhood of Tehran, Iran in 1954 to parents from Kashan.
 He studied mechanical engineering at Tehran University.
 In 1977 Hajjarian was enrolled for military service in Gendarmerie.
 A young Iranian revolutionary during the 1979 Iranian Revolution, he entered the Islamic Revolution Committees before becoming an Intelligence officer in the Navy.
 Hajjarian continued his education and obtained a Ph.D. in political science from Tehran University.
 His thesis advisor was Hossein Bashiriyeh.
-He was one of the students who took over the US embassy in Tehran in 1979.